The Ultimate Travel Guide To Ubud, Bali

 Ubud is the cultural capital of Bali – a bustling town in the heart of Bali surrounded by lush river valleys and rice paddy fields .
-It takes approximately 1 hour to drive from Seminyak to Ubud and 1.5 hours to get there from Bali’s international airport.
+It takes approximately 1.5 hours to drive from Seminyak to Ubud and 1.5 hours to get there from Bali’s international airport.

 Ubud has always been a beloved tourist destination but it gained in popularity increasingly after Elizabeth Gilbert’s book ‘Eat Love Pray’ followed by the movie starring Julia Roberts.
 However, since ancient times, Ubud has been a cultural town, home to artists and craftsmen.
 There are museums to visit and you can still visit the artisan towns around Ubud to buy handicrafts and artwork or even furniture straight from the local artists and woodworkers.
 Ubud could also be named the capital of yoga and spiritualism.

-Yogis, yoginis, spiritual seekers and health food lovers all come to Ubud to connect with themselves and with nature, practice yoga at amazing places, meditate and meet like-minded people.
+Yogis, yoginis, spiritual seekers and health food lovers all come to Ubud to connect with themselves and with nature, practise yoga at amazing places, meditate and meet like-minded people.
 Families also love Ubud, home to the Sacred Monkey Forest and Ubud Palace where you can see traditional performances.
-Around Ubud, there are many more landmarks to visit such as Pura Tirta Empul and there are plenty of fun family hot spots and activities, too, such as POD Origin chocolate farm, Bali Zoo, Bali Elephant Camp and Bali Bird Park and white water rafting on the Ayung River.
+Around Ubud, there are many more landmarks to visit such as Pura Tirta Empul and there is plenty of fun family hot spots and activities, too, such as POD Origin chocolate farm, Bali Zoo, Bali Elephant Camp and Bali Bird Park and white water rafting on the Ayung River.

 Quick facts about Ubud